-Primary data is recorded so that on returning to the classroom students can calculate species richness, diversity indices and compare their results to secondary data.
-The students will draw conclusions on biodiversity and the factors affecting distribution in different and adjacent areas.
+This double-length session allows students to carry out environmental sampling techniques including belt transects, and terrestrial and aquatic invertebrate sampling.
+Data collected may be analysed after the visit to calculate species richness, diversity indices and compare results to secondary data.
+Students may draw conclusions on biodiversity and the factors affecting distribution in contrasting and adjacent areas.

 For more information or to book please email email@example.com